serna-bot/forucla/README.md

 - User Login/Authentication via Google
 - Ability to post textual content
 - Ability to comment, upvote, and downvote on posts
-- Different, organized categories to post on
+- Different, organized channels to post on
 - Search functionality for posts
 - Ability to post anonymously